MCPE-PC/OreAboveEndStone/README.md

 *If you place End Stone, ore will appear*

-Easy-to-use and customize-able mining plugin
+OreAboveEndStone is an easy-to-use and customize-able plugin which allows you to create mines.
 ## Installation
 1. Download the plugin.
 2. Check it for code if you think there might be a malware.